gridsome/gridsome.org/docs/fetching-data.md

 }
 ```

-> Data is feched when starting a development server or start of a production build.
-You need to restart server for changes in **gridsome.server.js** to take effect.
+> Data is fetched when starting a development server or start of a production build.
+You need to restart the server for the changes in **gridsome.server.js** to take effect.

 ## Add data from local files